nus-cs2030s/2021-s2/docs/11-overriding.md

 }
 ```

-The body of the method `toString` simply constructs a string representation for this circle object and returns.
+The body of the method `toString` simply constructs a string representation for this circle object and returns it.
 With this `toString` implemented, the output will look something like this:
 ```
 Circle c is { center: (0.0, 0.0), radius: 4.0 }
 ```